Lichuanro/RNN-Translator/README.md

 # RNN-Translator
-English-Franch translator using seq2seq model
+English-French translator using seq2seq model
 I implement it to a small set of English and French sequence

 ![](https://cdn-images-1.medium.com/max/1600/1*Ismhi-muID5ooWf3ZIQFFg.png)